doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 > \* (`calico-node-9g7mg` is a Init Container, stuck at pull.
 Once it completes, there may be more.)

-Examining the events, we see a common problem preventing pull of all the container images - `dial tcp: lookup registry-1.docker.io`.
+Examining the events, we can see DNS lookup fails, preventing pull of all container images.

 ```sh
 kubectl get events -n calico-system